2018 Learning Support Satisfaction Survey

 Parents and educators reported the lowest levels of satisfaction with the following aspects of service delivery:

 |I was satisfied with the progress the child made||67||59||61|

 |I feel confident to support the child with their needs in the future||67||61||62|

 Satisfaction of parents and educators of Māori and Pacific students

 The Ministry has a commitment for all children and young people achieve their best and be strong in their cultural identity.
 Difference between ethnicity groups was analysed to determine potential cultural differences.
 Parents of Pacific children scored overall satisfaction in Learning Support services more highly than parents of other ethnic groups.
 Parents and educators of Māori children scored Learning Support services in line with other ethnic groups.

 Implications of findings

 The survey findings highlight the areas where Learning Support services are delivering well, and provide feedback on the areas where service delivery could improve.
-The findings show that overall, parents and educators are less satisfied with the overall quality of Learning Support service delivery than the Ministry’s target for this measure.
+The findings show that educators are less satisfied with the overall quality of Learning Support service delivery than parents.